nwjsmith/finix/README.md

 # Finix

-Finicking with NixOS.
+Finicking with a NixOS VM as replacement for my development environment.
 Probably only useful to me.
 If you find this useful we should be friends.

 ## Usage